 Yeah, I love what you’re saying.
 That’s a really good point.
-So you know, we hear about quiet rooms and people going into you know, there’s a whole world now about, you know, going into quiet rooms where there’s no external noise, etc. And one of my earlier episodes, I interviewed a doctor, Dr. Michael Merzenich you know. who’s one of the leading guys in the field of neuro plasticity and the brain changing and, you know, creating new structures for tasks that were lost because of stroke or some other neurological condition.
-And in one of his presentations, and I’m pretty sure one of his books he talks about how noise actual, just noise in the environment cars going plast etc can be, can cause an interference and the ability for people to learn.
+So you know, we hear about quiet rooms and people going into you know, there’s a whole world now about, you know, going into quiet rooms where there’s no external noise, etc. And in one of my earlier episodes, I interviewed a doctor, Dr. Michael Merzenich you know. who’s one of the leading guys in the field of neuroplasticity and the brain changing and, you know, creating new structures for tasks that were lost because of stroke or some other neurological condition.
+And in one of his presentations, and I’m pretty sure one of the books he talks about how noise actual, just noise in the environment cars going past, etc can be, can cause interference and the ability for people to learn.

-And they did a study where in a school I’m pretty sure it was somewhere in the US that the children that were near the windows which were the closest to the road we’re not as intellectually advanced as the ones that were on the other side of the room, which was a way from, from the noise of the road.
-So they call it white noise, that white noise interferes with the, with the creation of new structures just simply because it gets in the way.
+And they did a study wherein a school I’m pretty sure it was somewhere in the US that the children that were near the windows which were the closest to the road we’re not as intellectually advanced as the ones that were on the other side of the room, which was a way from, from the noise of the road.
+So they call it white noise, and that white noise interferes, with the creation of new structures just simply because it gets in the way.
 Just at the key moment where where learning is about to happen and about them these structures are about to, you know, take hold noise gets in the way and causes an interference just like it would if somebody was talking to you right now.
 You wouldn’t hear some of those things and you wouldn’t be able to make the connection.
-Same thing happened there.
+The same thing happened there.
 So what you’re describing sounds now like noise is something a little bit that you’re more sensitive too

-Definitely, definitely it is yes, I think it’s difficult sometimes and and and that because I may come across as a daydream or someone you know something like that it’s not that’s not necessarily what’s going on you know I can be thinking like thinking in my head and I block out you know not necessarily daydreaming I can have the task on hand but I can block everything else out.
+Definitely, definitely, it is yes, I think it’s difficult sometimes, and because I may come across as a daydream or someone you know something like that it’s not that’s not necessarily what’s going on you know I can be thinking like thinking in my head and I block out you know not necessarily daydreaming I can have the task on hand but I can block everything else out.

 you’re talking about interference and in then yeah you were talking about the interference and being able to explain it’s very difficult to explain its the invisible disability

-you cop it on the chin, you know, is is how I say it you just copy it, it’s what it is, they’re not going to know.
-So I think that’s, you know, when I talked to some of my wiser friends and when I say wiser, wiser with regards to emotional intelligence when I talked to those kind of people they tell me bill you know, you’re you’re you’re being given this experience so that you can become better for it, better not as a person, not better compared to the other guy but that I learned from it and understand that you know what, it’s not about me, this is what this whole thing is not about me.
+you cop it on the chin, you know, it is how I say it you just copy it, it’s what it is, they’re not going to know.
+So I think that’s, you know when I talked to some of my wiser friends and when I say wiser, wiser with regards to emotional intelligence when I talked to that kind of people they tell me bill you to know, you’re being given this experience so that you can become better for it, better not as a person, not better compared to the other guy but that I learned from it and understand that you know what, it’s not about me, this is what this whole thing is not about me.

 Definitely, I think I was sometimes I, attain it to the fact that it’s almost like we’re speaking different languages, we’re trying to carry on a conversation, but we’re speaking different languages.
 And it’s, it’s wanting to learn that other language, you know, both parties, you know, needing to learn and wanting to learn that other language so that they they can comprehend and understand each other what no one’s going through.
 So but getting you know, getting there is hard.

-That’s a perfect analogy and, and the international language the not the international one, the universal language is love, right?
+That’s a perfect analogy, and the international language the not the international one, the universal language is love, right?

 Oh, yeah.
 Oh, yeah.

 that’s enough.
 That’s enough.
 We don’t need to get the other path.
 So look, I get it I know where you’re coming from.
 And I’m also wondering, you know, what have you done to help yourself mentally?
-Have you been and seen a psychologist have you done counselling Have you gone to therapy groups what, What have you done other than try to get through this by now starting to be open about it and starting to share about it
+Have you been and seen a psychologist have you done counseling Have you gone to therapy groups, What have you done other than try to get through this by now starting to be open about it and starting to share about it

-I will continue to, to seek, you know, conversations and, and, and, and, and opportunities like this, to, to be able to talk about it.
+I will continue, to seek, you know, conversations and, and, and, and, and opportunities like this, too, to be able to talk about it.
 Because, like you said, you know, talking about is, is, you know, is half the battle, you know, to to the road to mental recovery.
 So, and, you know, I’ll gladly accept some pointers on what today was serious, because, you know, like I said, I haven’t been doing enough.

 And it sounds like you took the hard path in that you chose the most difficult ways to prove yourself.
-You know, MMA is certainly one of those things, you know why somebody wants to get in the ring and get belted by somebody else I don’t get, but you know it, I get it.
-So I was always the kind of guy, I would try and find the easiest solution to my problem.
+You know, MMA is certainly one of those things, Do you know why somebody wants to get in the ring and get belted by somebody else I don’t get it, but you know it, I get it.
+So I was always the kind of guy, who would try and find the easiest solution to my problem.
 The one that took the less effort made, you know, cost me the least and hurt the least so.

 And I think that got me onto a really good path early to not have any of that stuff still with me seven years later.
 So that really early trauma got dealt with really quickly.
 And I didn’t realize I was doing this, it’s just what I was doing.
 And then as I got to the next episode, which was six weeks later, which was really dramatic.
 I couldn’t remember my wife, I didn’t know she was, you know, I couldn’t type an email, I couldn’t do all sorts of things drive all sorts of things.

-The only thing that was constant in my life was counselling.
-So again, the trauma that I experienced, then isn’t with me here now, seven years later, he was left in the past dealt with them.
+The only thing that was constant in my life was counseling.
+So again, the trauma that I experienced, then isn’t with me here now, seven years later, he was left in the past to deal with them.
 And it may have taken two or three sessions or more to deal with that particular trauma.
-But at least now, I’m not dealing with a whole bunch of traumas, all in the same time.
+But at least now, I’m not dealing with a whole bunch of traumas, all at the same time.
 And now I don’t know where to start,

 So I think I don’t have advice to give you but I’m just saying that, you know, my experience and anyone who’s listening and watching is that the healing at the heart space just makes the mind quieter.
 And when the minds quieter.

 I haven’t, I’ve been lacking.
 And I started an Instagram account just for my fitness.
 And, you know, and being a stroke survivor, I haven’t really paid much attention to it.
 I need to beef it up.
 And I don’t really have a blog out there and kind of a, you know, an everyday guy that had a really bad something really bad happened to him 10 years ago, and I’ve been pushing to get it going.
-But if someone wants to reach out to me, please, [email protected] com or look at me on instagram hit me up, direct messaged me @vikingrider619 so that those are those about the news, I guess
+But if someone wants to reach out to me, please, traviscowcert@gmail. com or look at me on Instagram hit me up, or direct message me @vikingrider619 so that those are those about the news, I guess

-I again you know I appreciate the opportunity I appreciate the advice it’s well taken I set it in my calendar is one of my to do is to get involved with recovery after stroke signing up and everything and and continuing you know, maybe our conversations and in the future we can have more and maybe I can help you know others on that on the on in similar situations.
+Again you know I appreciate the opportunity I appreciate the advice it’s well taken I set it in my calendar as one of my to do is to get involved with recovery after stroke signing up and everything and continuing you know, maybe our conversations and in the future we can have more and maybe I can help you know others on that on the on in similar situations.

 you will make you will on that note might all the best and I look forward to keeping in touch with you in the future.

-Discover how to support your recovery after stroke.
+Discover how to support your recovery after a stroke.
 Go to recoveryafterstroke.com.